top of page

 Tara J Yosso PHD Logo Var 5_edited.png

-This article conceptualizes Community Cultural Wealth as a critical race theory (CRT) challenge to traditional interpretations of cultural capital.
-CRT shifts the research lens away from a deficit view of Communities of Color as places full of cultural poverty disadvantages, and instead focuses on and learns from the array of cultural knowledge, skills, abilities and contacts possessed by socially marginalized groups that often go unrecognized and unacknowledged.
+This article conceptualizes Community Cultural Wealth as a challenge to traditional interpretations of cultural capital.
+Dr. Yosso shifts the research lens to focus on and learn from the array of cultural knowledge, skills, abilities and contacts that often go unrecognized and unacknowledged.
 Various forms of capital nurtured through cultural wealth include aspirational, navigational, social, linguistic, familial and resistant capital.
-These forms of capital draw on the knowledges Students of Color bring with them from their homes and communities into the classroom.
-This CRT approach to education involves a commitment to develop schools that acknowledge the multiple strengths of Communities of Color in order to serve a larger purpose of struggle toward social and racial justice.
+These forms of capital draw on the knowledges people bring with them from their homes and communities into the classroom.

 Articles